iansan5653/iansan5653/README.md

 I graduated from the University of South Florida in 2020 with a degree in mechanical engineering, where I spent most of my time [building rockets](https://instagram.com/usfsoar) 🚀.

-In my free time I race sailboats here in Tampa Bay ⛵.
+In my free time I race sailboats in Tampa Bay ⛵.
 Occasionally I [take pictures 📷](https://instagram.com/iansan5653) and [make cocktails 🍸](https://instagram.com/fiddle.leaf.cocktails).

 ---